 Students registering for classes at Eastern will be subject to the tuition and fee schedule below.
 Tuition is payable prior to the beginning of each semester and term.
-The academic course schedule lists the deadlines and specific amounts.
+The academic Course Schedule lists the deadlines and specific amounts.

-Payment may be made by cash, check, Visa or MasterCard.
-Students who have a bona fide third party agency paying their tuition or who participate in the Academic Management Services Monthly Payment Plan will not be required to pay the tuition at the time of registration provided there is written authorization in the College's Business Office that payment will be made to Eastern.
+Payment may be made by cash, check, Visa or Master-Card.
+Students who have a bona fide third party agency paying their tuition will not be required to pay the tuition at the time of registration provided there is written authorization in the College's Business Office that payment will be made to Eastern.

-Failure to pay tuition and fees by the advertised date for early registration or at the time of registration will result in the cancellation of semester course registration for nonpayment of fees.
+Failure to pay tuition and fees by the advertised date for early registration, or at the time of registration will result in the cancellation of semester course registration for nonpayment of fees.